How do home equity loans work?

 What is the difference between a home equity line of credit and a home equity loan?

 A HELOC is a line of credit that is secured by your home.
 Unlike a traditional mortgage, a HELOC gives you a revolving credit line.
 That means that you can draw on the line of credit, pay it back, and then draw on it again.
 Essentially, a HELOC is similar to having a credit card that is secured by your home.
-A HELOC typically carries a lower interest rate than other lines of credit because the HELOC is secured by your home and is therefore less risky for the lender.
+A HELOC typically carries a lower interest rate than other lines of credit because it is secured by your home and is therefore less risky for the lender.
 However, it is generally a variable rate, meaning it can change occasionally.
-A HELOC can be a good option when homeowners consider selling their home, but want to make improvements to increase the value first.
+A HELOC can be a good option when homeowners are considering selling their home but want to make improvements to increase the value first.

 If you are considering a HELOC or home equity loan for financing a home improvement project, the type of project might dictate which type of financing is best for your situation.
 If the project requires a large lump sum payment upfront, then a home equity loan might be the best option.
 However, if the project is occurring over a long period of time and expected to require frequent, smaller payments, a HELOC may be a better financial product.
-Contact a financial advisor or Rocket Lawyer network attorney for assistance with determining which type of financing method is best for your specific situation.
+Consider consulting a financial advisor or a Legal Pro to determine which financing method best fits your needs.

 How does a home equity loan impact taxes?

-You may be able to deduct the mortgage interest from your home equity loan or HELOC on your taxes.
-To deduct this mortgage interest, the loan funds are required to have been used to buy, build, or improve a qualifying home.
-Furthermore, to be eligible for the deduction, the home that secures the home equity loan or HELOC is required to be the home where the funds are used, and that home is required to be a qualifying residence, such as your primary or vacation home.
-Additionally, you are required to itemize deductions on your tax return to claim the mortgage deduction for your home equity loan or HELOC.
+You may be able to deduct the mortgage interest from your home equity loan or HELOC on your federal tax return.
+To deduct this mortgage interest, the loan funds must be used to buy, build, or substantially improve a qualifying home.
+Additionally, the home that secures the home equity loan or HELOC must be the same home where the funds are used, and that home must be a qualifying residence, such as your primary or secondary home.
+You are also required to itemize deductions on your tax return to claim the mortgage interest deduction.

 Is it likely for my property taxes to increase after remodeling using a home equity loan?